What is 12-Step Facilitation?

 12-step Facilitation is mainly able to solve addiction.

-In fact, disorders that are related to the conscious mind of people but they aren’t aware of the disorders can be treated with the help of 12-step Facilitation.
+In fact, disorders that are related to the conscious mind of people but who aren’t aware of the disorders can be treated with the help of 12-step Facilitation.

-What are the 12 Steps of Recovery according to 12-steps Facilitation?
+What are the 12 Steps of Recovery according to 12-step Facilitation?

-The 12 steps of the 12-steps Facilitation are different in different communities but the principles are the same.
+The 12 steps of the 12-step Facilitation are different in different communities but the principles are the same.
 Below are the basic understandings of the 12 steps of the treatment process.

-3. Surrender: When the faith in the stronger power is established, now it is time to surrender to the power.
+When faith in the stronger power is established, now it is time to surrender to the power.
 The person alone can’t fight against the addiction.
 He/she has to surrender to get help from the power that can help fight addiction and win against it.

-4. Soul Searching: Now it is time to get some fuel.
+Now it is time to get some fuel.
 The fuel comes from the understanding of the situation.
-He/she have to recognize the problems and understand how addiction and consequences have affected him/her and the people around.
+He/she has to recognize the problems and understand how addiction and its consequences have affected him/her and the people around her.
 It helps to gain mental strength that helps to fight addiction.

-5. Integrity: This step is the step to talk about mistakes and wrongs.
-After understanding the mistakes and situation, now it is time to admit that the mistakes and wrong actions in front of the higher power.
+This step is the step to talk about mistakes and wrongs.
+After understanding the mistakes and situation, now it is time to admit the mistakes and wrong actions in front of the higher power.
 Besides the higher power, another person is also included in the mistake admitting process.

-7. Humility: This can be the toughest step of the 12 steps for someone.
-However, in this step, the person asks the higher power to remove the shortcomings he/she have.
+This can be the toughest step of the 12 steps for someone.
+However, in this step, the person asks the higher power to remove the shortcomings he/she has.
 This can be done in many ways.
 The way is chosen according to the will of the higher power.

 These are the core beliefs 12 steps of the 12-step facilitation program.
 Obviously, with the change of time and place, the ways how the steps work have gained a lot of variations, but the core beliefs are always the same.